She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Phonics and Handwriting (letter formation).

 In my K course, “Letters Sounds Words,” I integrate phonics, phonemic awareness, alphabet awareness, spelling, how to sound out words, sentence writing, and handwriting in each lesson.
-I teach the 70 Orton phonograms (sound-symbol correspondents) using picture cards, phonogram flash cards, cornmeal writing, and play dough / clay letter formation.
+I teach the 70 Orton phonograms (sound-symbol correspondents) using picture cards, phonogram flash cards, cornmeal writing, and play dough / clay letter sculpturing.
 I also use music, recitation, and charts throughout the lessons.
 Using much of the same content with a more advanced focus on skills, I created the course “The Phonograms” for first grade and the course “The English Code” for second grade and above.
-I recommend “The English Code” for all students grades 2 and above as a review, for struggling readers or struggling writers at any grade level, and for English learners of any age (ESL, EFL, ESOL, ELL).
+I recommend “The English Code” for all students grades 2 and above as a review, for struggling readers or struggling writers regardless of grade level, and for English learners of any age (ESL, EFL, ESOL, ELL).
 Instruction is systematic and explicit.
 The English code is frontloaded, and mastery comes as it is used to sound out words to both read and write.
 Application to words is made in all three of these courses.
 These courses are followed by our Word Study Series.
+For your convenience, I created a free-user website dedicated to the letter-sound correspondents (phonograms) and the manuscript formation of lower case letters: PhonogramPage.

 — Word Study (spelling).

-In “Word Study 1 – 5“, the phonograms, syllable patterns, and spelling rules are used to sound out words to write them (encode, spell) and to read them (decode) The word list is gathered from four highly researched word lists: Dolch Words, Fry’s List of high frequency words, Ayres’ Spelling Scale words, and Marzano Vocabulary Lists of core subject words.
-In our word list, words are ranked according to spelling difficulty.
-So Word Study 1 begins with typical grade 1 words and ends with words ranked at grade 2.
-Word difficulty continues to increase with each Word Study level.
-Much of the words in Word Study 4 are middle school level spelling difficulty, and in Word Study 5 many are ranked at high school level in spelling difficulty.
+In “Word Study 1 – 5“, the phonograms, syllable patterns, and spelling rules are used to sound out words to write them (encode, spell) and to read them (decode) in a teacher-guided practice.
+The word list is gathered from four highly researched word lists: Dolch Words, Fry’s List of high frequency words, Ayres’ Spelling Scale words, and Marzano Vocabulary Lists of core subject words.
+In our Word Study word list, words are ranked according to spelling difficulty.
+So, Word Study 1 begins with typical grade 1 words and ends with words ranked at grade 2.
+Word difficulty continues to increase gradually through the courses.
+Many of the words in Word Study 4 are middle school level spelling difficulty, and in Word Study 5 many are ranked at high school level in spelling difficulty, some are even post-high school.
 We use the Morrison-McCall Spelling Scale to determine placement in the Word Studies and to monitor growth.
-It is linked at the Alice Nine Academy in the Word Study courses.
+It is linked at the Alice Nine Academy in all the Word Study courses.

 Snapshot of student interactive notebooks from Lesson 80, Word Study 3

-In the lessons, we approach words with a phonics lens moving from oral language to written, using word chunks (sounds/letters, syllables, roots, affixes) to sound them out, write them, and then read them.
+During the lessons, we approach words with a phonics lens moving from oral language to written, using word chunks (sounds/letters, syllables, roots, affixes) to sound them out and visualize them, write them, and then read them.
 The work also includes writing the word as a whole word (in cursive in the middle grades), alphabetizing the words, and applying other word knowledge, i.e., suffixes, multiple meanings, to the words.
 Each of these activities causes students to look at the words through a different lens, using different information to process the words.
 Words are always placed in the context of sentences, both oral and written, created by the students.

 What about educational websites and apps?
 We haven’t used any apps.
-And I don’t usually recommend educational websites because we limited screen times to virtual courses we enrolled in.
+And I don’t usually recommend educational websites because we limit screen times to the virtual courses we enroll in.
 There is one website that we did use with PreK — Grade 2: Starfall.com .
-The content and approach to learning phonics and decoding words in Starfall activities is very compatible with my foundation literacy instruction.
+The content and approach to learning phonics and decoding words in Starfall activities are very compatible with my foundation literacy instruction.

 — Grammar.

-“Grammar Boot Camp Jr.” is designed for grade 2 or grade3.
-“Grammar Boot Camps 1 and 2” are designed for grade 4 and above; middle school and high school teachers report that students enjoy creating their interactive notebooks with anchor charts during the anchor lessons.
+Did you know that understanding grammar impacts not only writing but also reading comprehension?
+“Grammar Boot Camp Jr.” is designed for grade 2 or grade 3.
+“Grammar Boot Camps 1 and 2” is designed for grade 4 and above; middle school and high school teachers report that students enjoy creating their interactive notebooks with anchor charts during the anchor lessons.
 Instruction is systematic and explicit.
 Content is accurate.
-I say that because I’ve reviewed lots of grammar instructional materials–printed, virtual, digital, and I am applauded at the inaccuracies I often see.
+I say that because I’ve reviewed lots of grammar instructional material–printed, virtual, digital, and I am appalled at the inaccuracy of information that I often see.

 Page from Grammar Boot Camp Jr. Student Notebook, Lesson 20